deepsense-ai/seahorse-workflow-executor/docs/operations/convert_type.md

 <td>Columns to convert.
 If one of the columns is selected more than once (eg. by name and by type) it will be included only once.
-When a column selected by name or by index does not exist the operation will fail at runtime with <code>ColumnsDoNotExistException</code>.</td>
+When a column selected by name or by index does not exist the operation will fail at runtime with <code>ColumnsDoNotExistException</code>.
+Selecting a Vector column will result in ``WrongColumnTypeException``.</td>
 </tr>
 <tr>
 <td><code>target type</code></td>